Running Pace and Different Distances

 There is a tool that will help you do exactly what you want, it is a race conversion calculator

 It allows you to work out what the equivalent time is on a different distance given a time in a distance you ran, e.g. you can work out that a 1:25 half marathon is roughly equivalent to a sub-3 hr marathon.

-It is how "real runners" think, well, at least, I do use it.
+It is actually exactly how "real runners" think.
+Well, at least, I do use it all the time.
 When I have got a 'big race' coming up I usually run a tune-up race a few weeks before, so I know what type of shape I am in and how fast I should be expecting to go on the big day.

 Hope this helps.